Dragon1 Open Standard: Architecture Principles

 Best Practice on Enterprise Architecture Principles

-Be sure to always create an architecture principles document.
-You could, of course, create a large pdf text document.
-But also should create a small booklet with nice appealing and understandable graphics communicating the architecture principles clearly.
+Be sure always to create an architecture principles document.
+You could, of course, create a large PDF text document.
+However, a small booklet should also be created with nice, appealing, and understandable graphics that clearly communicate architecture principles.

 This visualization shows the Dragon1 best practice in working with enterprise architecture principles.